 Note that you must actually be allergic to something before these reactions happen.
 Allergy to a substance is a kind of immune reaction, and, as with viral and bacterial immunity, you need to be exposed to the allergen before you start having immune reactions.
 It's unusual for very small children (less than 1 year old) to have respiratory allergies, simply because they haven't been exposed to the allergens long enough to become immune/allergic to them.
 If you are prone to allergies, you tend to be allergic to more things as you grow older because you have been exposed to more things for more time.
 (Like me: I had no allergy problems until I was almost 20.
 And then the faucet opened... ) However, many children with respiratory allergies grow out of them as they grow older.

-The allergens that can cause allergic rhinitis are many and varied.
+Many, and varied, allergens can cause allergic rhinitis.
 The notorious ones are from plants whose pollens are airborne: these include many weeds, including ragweed (which is the specific trigger for classic "hay fever"), many trees, and many grasses.
 Molds are also capable of triggering allergic rhinitis: a moldy basement or bathroom can make you miserable, but so can outdoor molds.
 Animal dander (usually cats and dogs, but also many other animals) can trigger runny noses and sneezing as well, and dust mites (microscopic insects which live in bedding and carpet and feed on the microscopic skin cells we normally shed) are a major allergic trigger for many people.

 Specific offenders vary by season.
 Weeds are usually a problem from late summer to the first hard frost.
 Grasses usually pollinate in the late spring and early summer, while trees pollinate in the spring.
 Outdoor molds are largely a late winter/early spring problem, but this is weather-dependent: in near-tropical areas (such as the southern United States) pollens may present an allergy problem year-round, and in relatively warm winters molds are a constant source of irritation to many of us.
-The spring and summer of 2011, especially in the Midwestern United States, have been very rainy, and many patients I know have had springtime-like allergy problems that have extended far into the summer because of all the rain and the molds that multiply and are stirred up every time we get another heavy rainfall.
+The spring and summer of 2011, especially in the Midwestern United States, were very rainy, and the spring and summer of 2013 were as bad or worse, and many people I know -- including me -- have had springtime-like allergy problems that extended far into the summer because of all the rain and the molds that multiply and are stirred up every time we get another heavy rainfall.

-In the last 15-20 years we have started using many new treatments for hay fever and other forms of allergic rhinitis, and for those of us who have it life during the "season" has become much more tolerable.
+There are now many treatments for hay fever and other forms of allergic rhinitis, and for those of us who have it life during the "season" is much more tolerable.
 (Believe me -- I have tried all of the treatments I describe here on myself, and after them -- including 5 years of allergy shots -- I no longer notice when hay fever season opens.
 You may not get such results yourself, but if you have hay fever or other seasonal allergies, you should talk to your doctor about different treatment options.
 Most people do not have to suffer during the season.)

 Antihistamines are medicines that block the effect of histamine.
 Since histamine is the major chemical agent in allergic reactions, this often provides relief.